 - Add one or more Rule Condition items to narrow the scope for a matching event.

 - Include a multiple occurrence parameter.
 (Click the More link to display the fields).

 Important: If you choose to modify the conditions or occurrence parameters, the rule may not effectively reduce data storage for Cloudflare events.
 Excessive events could cause you to go over the storage tier for your subscription.

 There are no out-of-the-box correlation rules that produce alarms from identified Cloudflare events.
 However, you can create your own alarm rules to generate alarms from Cloudflare events according to your specified criteria.
 The easiest way to do this is from an event — when you see a Cloudflare event that indicates a potential threat or something that requires high-visibility for you or your team, you can quickly create a new alarm rule from the event so that USM Anywhere generates alarms from similar events in the future.

 See Creating Alarm Rules from the Events Page for detailed information about creating an alarm rule.

-When you set the conditions for the alarm rule, make sure to select Data Source Plugin, Equals, and Cloudflare Enterprise Log Share Received respectively, to create alarms that are specific to events from the AlienApp for Cloudflare.
+When you set the conditions for the alarm rule, make sure to select Data Source Integration, Equals, and Cloudflare Enterprise Log Share Received respectively, to create alarms that are specific to events from the AlienApp for Cloudflare.